raml-org/raml-spec/versions/raml-10/raml-10.md

 The key of a resource property, i.e. its relative URI, MAY consist of multiple URI path fragments separated by slashes; e.g. /bom/items may indicate the collection of items in a bill of materials as a single resource.
 However, if the individual URI path fragments are themselves resources, the API definition SHOULD use nested resources to describe this structure; e.g. if /bom is itself a resource then /items should be a nested resource of /bom, vs using /bom/items as a non-nested resource.

 Absolute URIs are not explicitly specified.
-They are computed by starting with the baseUri and appending the relative URI of the top-level resource, and then successively appending the relative URI values for each nested resource until the target resource is reached.
+They are computed by appending the relative URI of the top-level resource, and then successively appending the relative URI values for each nested resource until the target resource is reached.
+If, and only if, a baseUri has been defined, each relative URI of the top-level resource needs to start with the base URI.

 Taking the previous example, the absolute URI of the public gists resource is formed as follows.